-Please see Section T1.3.1 of the Prison workbook for information on the joint Irish Prison Service and Probation Service Strategic Plan 2018-2020 (Irish Prison Service and Probation Service 2018).
+Please see Section T1.3.1 of the Prison workbook for information on the recent Irish Prison Service Strategic Plan 2019 - 2022 (An Garda Síochána 2021).

 T2.
 Trends

 T2.1 Changes in penalties and definitions of core offences

 There have been no changes to the definition of the core offences since 2000.
 In terms of identifying the beginning of a trend, the most significant changes in the criminal laws applicable to drug-related crime began in 1996 following the assassination, in the summer of that year, of Veronica Guerin, a high-profile journalist who had written a number of exposés about criminals linked to the illicit drug trade.
 This was a catalyst for a range of legislative and policy initiatives introduced in response to the drug problem at that time; for example: